ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.canbus/README.md

 ## Requirements

 * Linux operating system (because of the used socketcan library)
-* CAN Hardware which creates an interface like `can0`
+* CAN Hardware which is supported by the kernel and creates an interface like `can0`
 * Some knowledge about the messages send on you CAN bus

 ## Parsers